felipeemarcon/felipeemarcon/README.md

 I'm a brazillian Product Designer and Web Developer and right now I'm working with technology and product team at Stone, a brazillian fintech.

-- 🔭 I’m currently working at Stone, a brazillizan fintech
+- 🔭 I’m a Design System Specialist and Product Designer at Stone, a brazillizan fintech
-- 🌱 I’m currently learning about Design Systems, Javascript, React and PHP
+- 🌱 I’m currently learning and working with Design Systems, Javascript, React and PHP
 - 📫 How to reach me: oi@felipemarcon.com.br
 - 😄 Pronouns: He/him